angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 DR
 :::

-This concept of using BS to trade cards in hand for cards in library can be extended to other pile components, like if you have a spare LP in hand, etc.
+This concept of using Bs to trade cards in hand for cards in library can be extended to other pile components, like if you have a spare LP in hand, etc.

 #### Can You Do a Pass-the-Turn Pile?